AXPZ20 KNHC 200922

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-supporting moderate N to NW winds over the northern waters that
+deepen today, supporting moderate to fresh southerly winds over

 OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA, AND